rockeet/nark-fsa-intro/README.md

 nark-fsa-intro
 ==============

+This project is just the introduction of `nark-fsa`.

 `nark-fsa` is a Finite State Automata library, it is private on github, it provides:
 * High compression dictionary with hierachical keys
 * DAWG(Directed Acyclic Word Graph)